 If, after investigation, the Energy Supplier determines that a Duplicate RMP exists, then it shall initiate the resolution process for Duplicate RMPs by raising an Initial Request in accordance with the interface table set out below.

-The Associated Supplier(s) shall assist where possible in the investigation, providing all available information on the MPL Address, Metering Equipment Asset and Consumer.
+The Associated Supplier(s) shall assist where possible in the investigation, providing all available information on the MPL Address, Metering Asset and Consumer.
 The Associated Supplier shall make it clear to the Initiating Supplier if it is charging the Consumer and if these bills are being paid by the Consumer.

 All relevant historical meter readings shall be exchanged between the Initiating Supplier and Associated Supplier(s) with the aim of providing the Consumer with the best and most accurate bill or reconciliation of bills that may have already been paid by the Consumer.